fithisux/airflow-integration-testing/README.md

 4. Integration testing is done outside of the image
 5. The sample dag also creates documents in the collection, currently commented out
 6. Testcontainers execution, no need to run docker compose manually!!!
+7. Replace custom triggering code with official airflow client calls in a more robust way.

 ## Highlights